 For what seemed like an age she lay alone stretched across the wicket, staring in disbelief at the hand gripping the ball, not wanting to move or to let go of it.

 And then a shadow moved over her and she looked up to see looming down the smiling faces of her teammates, the umpire and the batsman.
 She smiled bashfully and casually lobbed the ball up into the air for one of them to catch.
 “Wow!” said the sea captain wicketkeeper as he pulled her to her feet.
 “See, I dropped it deliberately,” chortled the butter fingered retired GP fielder.
 “Well done,” mumbled the builder batsman.

 But it was the old umpire’s words that really captured the essence of cricket and what had just happened and what sticks in the bowler’s memory to this day.
 As she turned to him to confirm the end of the over and collect her hat he said, “Definitely catch of the season,” and then smiling distantly he added, “No, it was better than that.”

 Yes, ‘it was better than that’.
-Even if I say so myself, and I shall because I was this bowler and it was a moment of pure genius which I remember fondly.
+Even if I say so myself, and I shall because I was this bowler, it was a moment of pure genius and one which I remember fondly.
 And I share this memory with you today, not for vanity (much!), but instead for posterity.
 To record that on this particular balmy evening a group of amateur cricketers playing a match somewhere in the Quantock Hills of Somerset witnessed one of their number do something extraordinary.
-The match scorecard might just state that Batsman B was out caught & bowled Mann, but you now know that It was better than that.
+The match scorecard might just state that Batsman B was out caught & bowled Mann, but you now know that it was better than that.